alivara/DeepLearningSpecialization/README.md

   *	Identify the main components of an LSTM
   *	Implement backpropagation through time for a basic RNN and an LSTM
   *	Give examples of several types of RNN

-*	Face Recognition

-*	Building Recurrent Neural Network
-     *	Define notation for building sequence models
-     *	Describe the architecture of a basic RNN
-     *	Identify the main components of an LSTM
-     *	Implement backpropagation through time for a basic RNN and an LSTM
-     *	Give examples of several types of RNN
 *	Transformer Network
      *	Create positional encodings to capture sequential relationships in data
      *	Calculate scaled dot-product self-attention with word embeddings
      *	Implement masked multi-head attention
      *	Build and train a Transformer model
 *	Character level language model - Dinosaurus Island
      *	Store text data for processing using an RNN
      *	Build a character-level text generation model using an RNN
      *	Sample novel sequences in an RNN
      *	Explain the vanishing/exploding gradient problem in RNNs
      *	Apply gradient clipping as a solution for exploding gradients
 * Transformer Pre-processing
      * Create visualizations to gain intuition on positional encodings
      * Visualize how positional encodings affect word embeddings
 *	Emojify
      *	Create an embedding layer in Keras with pre-trained word vectors
      *	Explain the advantages and disadvantages of the GloVe algorithm
      *	Describe how negative sampling learns word vectors more efficiently than other methods
      *	Build a sentiment classifier using word embeddings
      *	Build and train a more sophisticated classifier using an LSTM
 *	Improvise a Jazz Solo with an LSTM Network
   *	Apply an LSTM to a music generation task
   *	Generate your own jazz music with deep learning